terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

-# Simple Example
+# SAP HANA Simple Example

-This example illustrates how to use the `sap` module.
+This example illustrates how to use the `SAP HANA` submodule to deploy SAP HANA on GCP.

+## Requirements
+Make sure you go through this [Requirements section](../../modules/sap_hana/README.md#requirements) for the SAP HANA Submodule

 [^]: (autogen_docs_start)